JesseVent/crypto/cran-comments.md

 # Latest CRAN submission comments

+## crypto 1.0.0 - Major Submission
+- Added two new usable functions `global_market()` and `daily_market()` which retrieve timeseries data for charts and visualisations
+- Added two new functions `replace_encoding()` and `reset_encoding()` to handle locale encoding issues which will change encoding to UTF-8, then at end of function call will reset back to users original locale setting. **Github Issue: Data inconsistency #19**
+- Added messaging to notify user of locale changes
+- Added deprecation messages to `getCoins(), listCoins(), getPrices(), getExchanges() and crypto2xts()` functions to warn about the function names changing to `crypto_history(), crypto_list(), crypto_prices(), crypto_exchanges() and crypto_xts()` respectively.
+- Added helper function `repair_dependencies()` to prompt user to reinstall dependant packages based on feedback from github issues **Github Issue: Error when running getCoins #20**

+**Notes regard usage of doSNOW, no alternative please see previous comments below for note resolution.**

+# Previous CRAN submission comments

+## crypto 0.1.7 - CRAN resubmission fix
+- Update to new maintainer email address at cryptopackage@icloud.com
+- Confirmation/approval provided via email trail with Uwe linked to 0.1.6 submission
+- Update to LICENSE file to align with CRAN template as per note
+- Added winbuilder check results to cran-comments

 ## crypto 0.1.6 - Minor resubmission

 - Added crypto2xts function to getCoins() into xts object